 Other questions in this section include whether or not any claims have been made under a guarantee or warranty that relates to the property.

-This provides information on environmental matters affecting the property.
-Including:
+This section of the TA6 form provides information on environmental matters affecting the property, including:

 You’ll give the details of who is currently supplying utilities and services to the property and give the location of the meter where applicable.
 See our guide on how to take over utilities when you move house.